gscbravo/inf/README.md

 new comments.

 Currently, no registration is required to comment on the forum or create a board.
-There is no permanent storage currently, boards and comments are stored in memory.
+Posts are stored in JSON.
 A board can be created using the search at the top of the main page, or by typing a URL in the form of `/b/<board>`.
 Each comment is assigned a comment number to uniquely identify it.
 Board names are case insensitive.

 The defaults for the forum are found in variables at the top of `app.py`.